 With a CMS, the initial price of the website may be the only cost, apart from hosting, that you have.

 What factors should you take into account when you make decisions about your site’s CMS?

 - Can you meet your standards?
-A CMS lets you make changes easily, but if your staff doesn’t know html or have skills with Photoshop, you may not get the results you hope for.
-Nor will you want to make changes at your website that leave you with spelling errors, poor quality images, or clashing colors.
+A CMS lets you make changes easily, but if your staff doesn’t know HTML or have skills with Photoshop, you may not get the results you hope for.
+Nor will you want to make changes to your website that leave you with spelling errors, poor-quality images, or clashing colors.
 Will you be happy with what you can accomplish — or willing to put in the time to learn to get the results you want?
 If not, your CMS may lead to frustration.

 Some content management systems are easier to use than others.
 Some are more powerful than others.
 Each has its advantages and disadvantages.
 Discuss your specific needs with your web professionals so they can advise you of the best options available to you.

 Remember, though, that many web design firms have control over only one or two content management systems.
 At Oyova, since we’re developers and not just designers, we can choose the technology that works best for you, not just the one that we happen to know.
 Contact us to discuss your vision.